-Like many other cities in the nation, the City has experienced low consumer spending, high unemployment, and ongoing weakness in the housing market.
+Despite some recent measured improvement, many effects of the most recent recession persist.
 These conditions have affected many of the City's General Fund revenue streams in recent years.
-Over the course of FY 2008-09 and FY 2009-10, business license taxes and transient lodging taxes dropped by over 16 percent, while cuts in state shared liquor and cigarette revenues reached six percent.
-Interest income dropped by \$2.4 million, or 67 percent, due to significantly lower yields and reductions in fund balance.
-In order to balance the budget, the City cut \$19 million during FY 2008-09, and an additional \$8.9 million in the FY 2009-10 adopted budget.
-Partly as a result of these actions, the City was able to realize nearly \$10 million in surplus discretionary General Fund balance in FY 2009-10, which was carried forward to the FY 2010-11 budget.
+Over the course of FY 2008-09 and FY 2009-10, business license taxes and transient lodging taxes dropped by over 16 percent.
+In FY 2010-11, both revenue streams have reversed course, though remain below their historical peak levels.
+Meanwhile the cuts in state shared liquor and cigarette revenues that reached six percent have abated and final figures for FY 2010-11 will likely show modest growth from prior year figures.
+Interest income continues to be weak, as historically low interest rates have diminished opportunities for revenue growth.
+Despite these trends, following two years of significant budget cuts, the City was able to realize nearly \$10 million in surplus discretionary General Fund balance in FY 2009-10, which was carried forward to the FY 2010-11 budget.